srimarrivada/BigData-Installation-on-Windows/README.md

 # Big-Data-Installation-on-Windows
-A guide to install various Big Data tools on Windows Operating system
+This guide provides step by step procedure to install various Big data tools on Windows operating system.

+As of now, I have included the following tools installation in Windows OS.
+1. Hadoop
+2. Hive
+3. Spark
+4. HBase
+5. Kafka
+6. Cassandra